TasfiaZahin/Graphics-Ray-Tracer-Image-Generator/README.md

 # Graphics-Ray-Tracing

 A ray tracer image generator.
-Program operations are described in *specification.pdf* inside the *Ray Tracing* folder.
+Program specifications are described in *specification.pdf* inside the *Ray Tracing* folder.